cocos/cocos-docs/en/release-notes/asset-manager-upgrade-guide.md

   cc.assetManager.parser.register('.png', customHandler);
   ```

-  **Note**:
+  > **Notes**:
+  >

-  1. Since both the **download module** and the **parsing module** rely on **extensions** to match the corresponding processing method.
+  > 1. Since both the **download module** and the **parsing module** rely on **extensions** to match the corresponding processing method.
 So when calling `register`, the incoming first parameter needs to start with `.`.
+  >

-  2. For the sake of modularity, the custom processing method will no longer pass in an `item` object, but will pass in its associated information directly.
+  > 2. For the sake of modularity, the custom processing method will no longer pass in an `item` object, but will pass in its associated information directly.
 The custom processing method of `downloader` passes in **the URL to be downloaded**, and `parser` passes in **the file to be parsed**.
 For more information about `downloader` and `parser`, please refer to the [Download and Parse](../asset-manager/downloader-parser.md) documentation.
+  >

-  3. The new expansion mechanism provides an additional `options` parameter that can greatly increase flexibility.
+  > 3. The new expansion mechanism provides an additional `options` parameter that can greatly increase flexibility.
 However, if you don't need to configure the engine's built-in or custom parameters, you can ignore it.
 Please refer to the [Optional parameter](../asset-manager/options.md) documentation for details.

 - **downloader, loader, md5Pipe, subPackPipe**

   `cc.loader.downloader` can be replaced by `cc.assetManager.downloader`, and `cc.loader.loader` can be replaced by `cc.assetManager.parser`.
 For details, see [Download and Parse](../asset-manager/downloader-parser.md) documentation or the corresponding API documentation [cc.assetManager.downloader](../../../api/classes/AssetManager.html#downloader) and [cc.assetManager.parser](../../../api/en/classes/AssetManager.html#parser).

-  **Note**: For performance, modularity and readability reasons, `cc.loader.assetLoader`, `cc.loader.md5Pipe`, `cc.loader.subPackPipe` have been merged into `cc.assetManager.transformPipeline` and you should avoid using any of the methods and properties in these three modules.
+  > **Note**: for performance, modularity and readability reasons, `cc.loader.assetLoader`, `cc.loader.md5Pipe`, `cc.loader.subPackPipe` have been merged into `cc.assetManager.transformPipeline` and you should avoid using any of the methods and properties in these three modules.
 Details about `cc.assetManager.transformPipeline` can be found in [Pipeline and Tasks](../asset-manager/pipeline-task.md) documentation.

 ### Other changes